WebSocket

 Sec-WebSocket-Protocol example

-In this example, a home automation network is communicating with various IoT and home automation devices.
-The first choice of protocol is SHIP (Smart Home IP), and the fallback choice is the done (done.best IoT protocol).
+A home automation network negotiates a subprotocol for communicating with IoT devices.
+The preferred protocol is SHIP (Smart Home IP), with done (done.best IoT protocol) as a fallback.

 Sec-WebSocket-Protocol: ship, done